 Synopsis of Rik Raats' "The Horse that Represents a Nation and Its Culture" 2009

 The influences that have lead to the American Quarter Horse are the result of a rich journey.
-The Iberian (Spanish) horse within its baroque variety and its American descendants described as 'Horses of the Americas', and the English thoroughbred containing Turk, Barb and Arabian and all later crosses.
+The Iberian (Spanish) horse within its baroque variety and its American descendants described as 'Horses of the Americas', crossed with the English stock horse and importantly with the English thoroughbred containing Turk, Barb and Arabian and all later crosses.